Why such sad stories?

 How do you get your ideas?

 Most of them come from real life, of course, just as the novels of Tolstoy and Flaubert came from newspaper clippings.
-Unlike other authors, the stories do not come from events in my life or my family; but they seem to reflect things that do or have happened in my life.
+These stories do not come from events in my life or my family; but they seem to reflect things that happened in my life.
 Sometimes, eerily, they turn out to be things that later happen in my life, which makes it seem sometimes that stories aren’t just healing, they’re predictive.
 Usually, books start with an image, or a sentence.
-Once, in a fancy restaurant, I sat next to a lovely couple in their 80s.
+Once, in a fancy restaurant, I sat next to a lovely couple.
+They were beautifully turned out, in stunning, costly clothes and physically very delicate and small, like five feet tall, although they must have been in their 80s.
 All of a sudden, the woman slammed down her fork and napkin and said to the man, “Don’t be ridiculous!
 I’ve always honored your marriage.”
 They’d been having the same argument for fifty years!
 Once, I saw a man in a business suit, with an open umbrella, fall into a hotel swimming pool.
 I thought it was a stunt.
 But he was just terribly distraught.
 If I can’t forget it, it often finds its way into a story.
+The Good Son began when I was at a writer’s conference in a big hotel in Chicago and met a woman in the coffee line who told me she stayed here every weekend to visit her son, who was in prison nearby for his role in the death of the only girl he ever loved — a crime he couldn’t even remember because he was so messed up on drugs.
+He was only nineteen.
+She said to me, “People ask me if I still love him.
+And they’re surprised when I say, of course I still love him.”
+That was the part that broke my heart.
+I couldn’t turn away.
+That story turned in my mind for years, until I finally found a way to write it.

 What do you think of the Oprah experience?